mhx/dwarfs/README.md

 [wimlib](https://wimlib.net/) is a really interesting project that is a lot more mature than DwarFS.
-While DwarFS at its core has a library component that could potentially be ported to other operating systems, wimlib already is available on mamny platforms.
-It also seems to have quite a rich set of features, so it's definitely worth taking a look.
+While DwarFS at its core has a library component that could potentially be ported to other operating systems, wimlib already is available on many platforms.
+It also seems to have quite a rich set of features, so it's definitely worth taking a look at.

 I first tried `wimcapture` on the perl dataset: